 PA License #SW138933

-Chelsy Catsam is available to provide in-person therapy at the Lancaster office and telehealth sessions to anyone living in the state of Pennsylvania.
+Chelsy Catsam is available to provide in-person therapy at the York office and online sessions to anyone in Pennsylvania.

 Whether you are suffering from panic attacks, obsessive – compulsive disorder, or generalized anxiety we have therapists who use evidenced-based treatments, such as cognitive-bahavioral therapy, to help you.